tomwhartung/jmws_accoutrements/books/2-game_of_thrones/1-outline.md

-# books/visualizing_got_personalities.md
+# books/2-game_of_thrones/1-high_level_outline.md

-Idea: write a book about visualizing the personalities of characters on Game of Thrones.
+A book about visualizing the personalities of characters on Game of Thrones.

+# Title

-# Visualizing Game of Thrones Personalities
+- Visualizing Game of Thrones Personalities

-## High-level Outline
+# High-level Outline

+## Part 1: Introduction

+### 1.1.
+Forward

-- Dedicated to anyone who ever felt they were on the wrong planet.
+- Dedicated to anyone who has ever struggled with fitting in and felt they were on the wrong planet.

-0. Forward

-1. Introducing Spiritual Portraits
+### 1.2.
+Introducing Spiritual Portraits

-2. The Normals
+- Keep it short
+- Refer to online resources

+## Part 2: The Houses

+### 2.1.
+House Martell

+- Olenna
+- Margeary
+- Loras

+### 2.2.
+House Lannister

+- Tywin
+- Jamie
+- Cersei
+- Tyrion

+### 2.3.
+House Baratheon

+- Robert
+- Stannis
+- Renly
+- Jeoffrey
+- Tommen

+### 2.4.
+House Stark

+- Ned
+- Catelyn
+- Robb
+- Sansa
+- Arya
+- Brandon
+- Jon

+## Part 3: Cross-sections

 - Soldiers